 Continuous Improvement is Key to Independence

 Happy Fourth of July!
 As we celebrate America’s spirit of independence, let’s explore how this theme translates to the business world.
-In today’s ever-evolving financial landscape, continuous improvement is the key to independence, and companies with the ability to adapt and improve continuously can make better informed and planned decisions in many cases.
+As businesses tend to evolve more and more quickly, continuous improvement is the key to independence, and companies with the ability to adapt and improve continuously can make better-informed decisions in many cases.

 Why does steady advancement lead to freedom?